uga-libraries/aspace_scripts/README.md

 ## get_aos_ms30002e.py

-This script gets all of the archival objects for ms3000_2e
+This script gets all the archival objects for ms3000_2e

 ## get_uris.py